Railway Safety in a Period of Change

 The railway is a unique industry.
 It is an open system that transports huge volumes of people every day safely, efficiently and sustainably.
 But the potential for a major accident is ever present and must be guarded against with eternal vigilance.
 The travelling public’s confidence can be lost at any time and this presents an existential threat to rail as was demonstrated by the collapse of Railtrack in the aftermath of the rail accidents at Hatfield, Potters Bar and Ladbroke Grove.

-The lecture covers:
+The lecture will cover:

 • What previous railway set ups, and the rail accidents of the time, have taught us about how to deliver world class health and safety.